THEOplayer/documentation/theoplayer/how-to-guides/02-analytics/03-youbora.md

 tpv.getPlayer().setSource(elephantsDream);
 ```

+:::info

-ℹ️ Starting from Android SDK API 28, Google introduced some additional network security configurations.
+Starting from Android SDK API 28, Google introduced some additional network security configurations.
 By default, http requests are blocked by the OS unless the application explicitly allows it.

 In order to allow http requests (and allow Youbora data to be sent to the dashboard), you should follow the instructions in their guide: [Network security configuration](https://developer.android.com/training/articles/security-config).